-Summer Dance has a single group 24 deep cycle battery so far.
-With the addition of accessories like the music system, the LED strip lights, and the autopilot, a single battery charge became insufficient for a two-day cruising weekend, let alone those occasional great three-day weekends.
+Summer Dance has a single group 24 deep cycle battery.
+With the addition of accessories like a music system, LED strip lights, and a tiller autopilot, a single battery charge was no longer enough for a two-day cruising weekend, let alone those occasional great three-day weekends.
 I needed to find a way to put some amp hours back into the battery while we were out on the water.
-I don’t need a weekday system to charge the battery while the boat sits in a slip.
-We trailer to every launch and home again and I have an onboard charger for that already.
+While the boat sits in her slip, I plug in a small, onboard charger.

-At first, I considered a solar panel.
-But after seeing the cost and complexity of a quality system and how little charge we could expect, especially at the northern latitudes where we sail, the return on investment looked bleak and my focus turned to our outboard motor.
-The winds are usually light in the North Idaho lakes in summer and we typically spend a lot of time motor sailing, more than I’d like, actually.
+At first, I considered the most popular solution, a solar panel.
+But after seeing the cost and complexity of a quality system and how little charge we could expect, especially at the northern latitudes where we sail, the results we could expect looked disappointing and my focus turned to our outboard motor.
+The winds are usually light in the North Idaho lakes in summer and we sometimes spend a lot of time motor sailing, more than I’d like, actually.

 Get a charge out of your outboard

-So I turned to eBay (where else?) and bought a used regulator/rectifier (Yamaha part no. 68T-81960-00-00).
-I had it mounted in 5 minutes and connected to the engine as shown in this diagram.
+I started shopping at eBay (where else?) and bought a used regulator/rectifier (Yamaha part no. 68T-81960-00-00).
+I had it mounted (to factory supplied holes for this purpose on the side of the motor) in 5 minutes and connected to the engine as shown in this diagram.
 The last step was to connect it to the battery onboard.

 My goal for the onboard wiring was to be able to easily connect and disconnect the motor for trailering with a heavy-duty waterproof connector.
 I wanted the process to be as simple as connecting the fuel line.
 But I didn’t want to mount a cable connector in the hull that required drilling another hole.

-At the motor, I made a short wiring harness out of 12 AWG cable.
-It connects to the rectifier/regulator output and to ground on the motor, exits the motor at the front grommet and terminates in the male half of a 2-pole Delphi Packard Weatherpack connector.
+At the motor, I made a short 2-wire harness out of 12 AWG cable.
+One end connects to the rectifier/regulator output and to ground on the motor.
+It then exits the motor at the front grommet and terminates in the male half of a 2-pole Delphi Packard Weatherpack connector.